scipy-conference/scipy_proceedings/papers/neelima_pulagam/paper.rst

 .. math::
 	 \bar{X}^{t+1} = \sigma(LX^{(t)}W^{(t)})

-where :math:`\sigma` is the non linear activation function and :math:`W^{(t)}` is the weight matrix at t-th neural network layer.
+where :math:`\sigma` is the non linear activation function, :math:`W^{(t)}` is the weight matrix at t-th neural network layer and :math:`L` is the graph Laplacian which can be computed using the normalized grpah adjacency matrix :math:`\hat{A}` and identiy matrix :math:`I`. :math:`L = I-\hat{A}`

 The GCS operation which has an additional skip connection looks like the following

 .. math::
 	\bar{X}^{t+1} = \sigma(LX^{(t)}W^{(t)} + XV)

 where :math:`\sigma` is the non linear activation function that can be ReLU, sigmoid or hyperbolic tangent (tanh) functions.
-W and V are trainable parameters.
+W and V are trainable parameters. :math:`L` is the graph Laplacian which can be computed using the normalized grpah adjacency matrix :math:`\hat{A}` and identiy matrix :math:`I`. :math:`L = I-\hat{A}`
 Each GCS layer is localized in the node space, and it performs a filtering operations between the local neighboring nodes through the skip connection and the initial node features X :cite:`Bianchi_2021`.